 Further information:

-History of Sydenham and more here; Adam’s Rill in Sydenham Wells Park; the Wells in the Park; Improving the Park
+History of the park; here; Adamโs Rill in Sydenham Wells Park; the Wells in the Park